Self Service and Colleague (Cabrillo’s student information systems) will be unavailable during spring break, 3/28/25-4/4/25

 Find your major, find your math options

 Choose one course to satisfy your General Education requirement.
-The Program Map for your major lists our course recommendation.
+The Program Map for your major may list a course recommendation that pairs well with your major.
+Here are some of the options.

-• MATH 12 Elementary Statistics.
+• STAT C1000 Elementary Statistics.
 Can be taken alone or with MATH 112S Support for Statistics

 • BUS 9 Business Statistics